Sonic Syndicate: Only Inhuman (2006–2007)

 In the summer of 2006, the band entered into a contest held by Nuclear Blast.
 They sent in their self-titled demo Sonic Syndicate, which included early preproduction versions of the songs "Psychic Suicide", "Blue Eyed Fiend", "Callous" and the album version of "Jailbreak".
 Out of over 1,500 competing bands, Sonic Syndicate was chosen as one of three winners and offered a new recording contract with the label.
 In November 2006, they entered Black Lounge Studios to record their follow-up to Eden Fire with Jonas Kjellgren of Scar Symmetry.
 The new album was titled Only Inhuman and was released on 18 May 2007.
-A video was made for the lead single, "Denied", with renowned producer Patric Ullaeus.
+A video was made for the lead single, "Denied", with producer Patric Ullaeus.

 The singers of Sonic Syndicate, Richard Sjunnesson and Roland Johansson, also sang for a compilation album, called Nuclear Blast All-Stars: Out of the Dark with Soilwork guitarist Peter Wichers.
 The band played at the 2007 Wacken Open Air Festival.
 Sonic Syndicate played several European festivals and, in the winter of 2007, accompanied Amon Amarth as they toured stateside.
 The band also participated in the "Darkness Over X-Mas Tour" with Caliban and Heaven Shall Burn, and toured extensively across Europe with Dark Tranquillity and Soilwork.
 In late November 2007, the Swedish newcomers embarked on a tour with Himsa and Amon Amarth.
 Later in 2008, they toured with Finnish symphonic metal band Nightwish.